IEP News

 • San Francisco Estuary Partnership (SFEP) launches Estuary Youth Council

 • In 2023, the SFEP kicked off a new youth-centered program called the Estuary Youth Council.
 This is a pilot leadership development program developed in collaboration with Mycelium Youth Network, Nuestra Casa, and Restore the Delta.
-The Estuary Youth Council will give young people, especially youth from underserved communities, opportunities to advise environmental managers with youth-centered perspectives, priorities, and concerns in the restoration and adaptation of the San Franciso Estuary as well as offer professonal development.
+The Estuary Youth Council will give young people, especially youth from underserved communities, opportunities to advise environmental managers with youth-centered perspectives, priorities, and concerns in the restoration and adaptation of the San Francisco Estuary as well as offer professional development.

 • Got something new to share?
 Contact us at iep@wildlife.ca.gov.